Cartier (brand)

-Cartier International SNC, or simply Cartier (/ˈkɑːrtieɪ/ KAR-tee-ay, /fr/), is a French luxury-goods conglomerate that designs, manufactures, distributes, and sells jewelry, watches, leather goods, sunglasses and eyeglasses.
-Founded by Louis-François Cartier (1819–1904) in Paris in 1847, the company remained under family control until 1964.
-The company is headquartered in Paris, France, and is currently a subsidiary of the Swiss Richemont Group, a global luxury giant.
-Cartier operates more than 200 stores in 125 countries, with three Temples (Historical Maisons) in Paris, London, and New York City.
+Cartier (/ˈkɑːrtieɪ/ KAR-tee-ay, /fr/) is a French luxury goods conglomerate that designs, manufactures, distributes and sells jewelry, watches, leather goods, sunglasses and eyeglasses.
+Founded in 1847 by Louis-François Cartier (1819–1904) in Paris, France, the company remained under family control until 1964.
+The company is headquartered in Paris and is currently a subsidiary of the Swiss Richemont Group, a global luxury giant.
+Cartier operates more than 200 stores in 125 countries, with three Temples (Historical Maisons) in Paris, London and New York City.

-Cartier is regarded as one of the most prestigious luxury-goods manufacturers.
-Forbes ranked Cartier on its Most Valuable Brands list as 56th in 2020, with a brand value of $12.2 B and revenue of $6.2 B.
+Cartier is regarded as one of the most prestigious manufacturers of luxury goods.
+Forbes ranked Cartier on its Most Valuable Brands list as 56th in 2020, with a brand value of $12.2 billion and revenue of $6.2 billion.

 Cartier has a long history of sales to royalty.
 King Edward VII referred to Cartier as "the jeweller of kings and the king of jewellers".
 For his coronation in 1902, Edward VII ordered 27 tiaras and issued a royal warrant to Cartier in 1904.
-Similar warrants soon followed from the courts of Spain, Portugal, Serbia, Russia and the House of Orléans.
-The largest ever single order to date was made in 1925 by the Indian royalty, the Maharaja of Patiala, for the Patiala Necklace and other jewelry worth ₹1 billion.
+Similar warrants soon followed from the courts of Spain, Portugal, Serbia, Russia and the French House of Orléans.
+The largest-ever single order to date was made in 1925 by the Maharaja of Patiala, Bhupinder Singh, for the Patiala Necklace and other jewellery worth ₹1 billion.
+Chulalongkorn graciously commanded Prince Sommot Amonphan, his Private Secretary, to issue a royal warrant appointing Cartier as an official purveyor of jewelry to the King of Siam.
+This followed the Chulalongkorn’s private visit to the Cartier boutique in Paris during his royal visit of Europe in 1907.
+Subsequently, Cartier’s jewelry was exhibited at the Grand Palace during the 40th anniversary celebrations of the Chulalongkorn’s reign in 1908.

 History

 Early history

-Louis-François Cartier founded Cartier in Paris in 1847 when he took over the workshop of his master, Adolphe Picard.
-In 1874, Louis-François' son Alfred Cartier took over the company, but it was Alfred's sons Louis, Pierre, and Jacques who established the brand name worldwide.
+Louis-François Cartier founded the firm in Paris in 1847 when he took over the workshop of his master, Adolphe Picard.
+In 1874, Louis-François' son Alfred Cartier took over the company, but it was Alfred's sons, Louis, Pierre and Jacques, who established the brand name worldwide.